greg-cc/AI_local_file_organizer/README.md

 Create your own categories and have the files in your subdirectory ai scanned and sorted/moved into category-titled subdirectories.

-Works fast on windows 8.1 machine with no GPU using selections 16 and 15 in menu system.
+Works on windows 8.1 machines, but with no GPU.

-15+ summarization and 15+ categorizations models automatically downloaded upon selection.

-Instructions: download py file and run using below. cmd> python GCailocalfilecategorizer3.py
+Instructions: download py file and run using below. cmd> python AI_local_file_organizer.py

 Top to bottom Gemini Canvas creation.
 Modificaions in gemini canvas should work.